 "Of course not, why on earth would you ask such an obscure question?" he replies a bit more serious now.
 "We're fighting for the rights and citizens of the South!"

 "Yeah," I laugh bitterly," I was just pullin' your chain."

 He joins in with me chuckling, "Then ya got me good."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, charlierueWrite a Review